warte67/SDOM/docs/progress.md

 ---
 - Design and implement *Slider*, *ProgressBar*, and *ScrollBar* `IRangeControl` descendants:
   - **`Slider`:**
-    - Allow keyboard input for value changes.
-    - Add a new property `step` for quantization of value changes when using a keyboard.
     - We need to make sure the Slider can render from external SpriteSheets of varying sizes
   - **`ScrollBar`:**
     - composes `ArrowButton`s for increment/decrement controls and a `ThumbTrack` with a draggable `Thumb`.